redwoodjs/redwood/docs/docs/authentication.md

 # Authentication

-Redwood apps come ready for auth.
-When you're ready to add auth to your application, there's a great list of providers to choose from, and if you don't see the one you like, you can integrate it via a simple API.

 Redwood has integrated auth end to end, from the web side to the api side.
-The router can protect pages via the `Private` component, and even restrict access at the role-level.
+On the web side, the router can protect pages via the `Private` component, and even restrict access at the role-level.
 And if you'd prefer to work with the primitives, the `useAuth` hook exposes all the pieces to build the experience you want.

 Likewise, the api side is locked down by default: all SDLs are generated with the `@requireAuth` directive, making sure that making something publicly available is something that you opt into rather than out of.
 You can also require auth anywhere in your Services, and even in your server-ful or -less functions.

-Last but not least, Redwood provides it's own auth provider: dbAuth.
+Last but not least, Redwood provides it's own auth provider: [dbAuth](./auth/dbauth.md).

 In this doc, we'll cover auth in Redwood at a high level.
 All auth providers share the same interface so the information here will be useful no matter which auth provider you use.

 ## Official integrations

-Redwood provides official integrations with the following providers:
+When you're ready to add auth to your app, there's a great list of providers to choose from, and if you don't see the one you like, you can integrate it via a simple API:

 - [Auth0](./auth/auth0.md)
 - [Azure Active Directory](./auth/azure.md)